nsobczak/SpacePigFighter/Story.md

 ## Set the game

+- set Player class for each player
 - set Space class with 2 CubeEnvironment (1 for each player).
 Each CubeEnvironment is set with 3 meteorites and 1 spacecraft.
 - set FightArea class with 2 pigs.
 Each pig is initialized with stuff selected by the player.

 ## Part 1 of the game

 - launch part1 of the game: space battle.
 You have to find the right location of the other player's spacecraft by entering a position.
 Each player try to guess turn by turn.
 You have to be careful, avoid meteorites !
 Otherwise your pig's life will decrease.
 - when a player find the other one's spacecraft, he climbs aboard and it's time for part 2 of the game.

 ### The Space :

-is composed by 2 CubeEnvironment created thanks to the 2 Player
+It is composed by 2 CubeEnvironment created thanks to the 2 Player.

 ## Part 2 of the game